Ctrl-X/Siribro/README.md

 ### Call a function  in a Decision
-As for sentences, you can take a decision based on a custom function :
+As for sentences, Siribro can take a decision based on a custom function :
 ```markdown
 * Could you give me your age ?
 * `input(age)`